jmalex0106/Project05/Tests.md

 Test 4:
 1. Login GUI appears
-2. Grader enters "bob" into the username box and "123456" into the password box and "bobgmail.com" into the email box.
+2. Grader enters "bob" into the username box and "123456" into the password box and "bobgmailcom" into the email box.
 3. Grader presses create account button
 4. JOption appears with buttons "Student" and "Tutor".
-Grader presses "Student"
+Grader presses either button
 5. JOption appears stating that the entered credentials are invalid
 6. Grader exits this JOption pane.